enasequence/pipelite/README.md

   Pipelite service
 - pipelite.executor.simpleLsf.env: the environmental variables passed to the command executor
 - pipelite.executor.simpleLsf.workDir: the working directory where the output file and job definition files are written
-- pipelite.executor.simpleLsf.logBytes: the number of last bytes from the output file saved in the stage log
 - pipelite.executor.simpleLsf.queue: the queue name
 - pipelite.executor.simpleLsf.cpu: the number of requested cpus (-n option)
 - pipelite.executor.simpleLsf.memory: the amount of requested memory (-M and -R rusage[mem=] option)
 - pipelite.executor.simpleLsf.memoryUnits: the LSF memory units (-M and -R rusage[mem=] option)
 - pipelite.executor.simpleLsf.memoryTimeout: the LSF memory duration (-R rusage[mem=:duration=] option)
-- pipelite.executor.simplelsf.permanentErrors: exit codes that are considered permanent errors.
-Permanent error stage execution count is set to maximum retries + 1.

 The unit for the resource usage limit can be one of:

 - KB or K (kilobytes)
 - MB or M (megabytes)
 - GB or G (gigabytes)